 We don’t want to give away too much, but The Maze Runner trilogy is about a sociological experiment.
 Some people have control over how everything will play out and Thomas and his friends are their pawns.
 Anybody who studies sociology will be interested in how certain people react when they are pushed to their limits.
 After all, everyone has a breaking point.

 Turn on the news and you’ll hear about people being discriminated for their religion.
 It’s not uncommon in the world.
 However, Ahmed writes about a not so distant future America.
 One where Muslims are put into internment camps.
 Layla Amin and her family are trapped in the camp.
 Her goal: get out and go back to her life of freedom.

-This book definitely touches on historical themes from Executive Order 4066 during WWII.
+This book definitely touches on historical themes from Executive Order 4066 during World War II.
 She touches on the fact that those who refuse to learn history are doomed to repeat it.
-This is a perfect read for a world religions major because the book highlights the fears that people posses in this country because of discrimination.
+This is a perfect read for a world religions major because Internment highlights the fears that people posses in this country because of discrimination.

 11. Computer Science: Warcross by Marie Lu

 Talented teenage hacker, Emika Chen, works as a bounty hunter.
 She tracks down Warcross players— the latest gaming obsession— who bet on the game illegally.
 To make some extra cash, Emika hacks into the opening game of the international Warcross Championships, but is accidentally glitched into the game and finds herself joining a Warcross team after being approached by the game’s creator, Hideo Tanaka.
 He offers her the chance to spy on the tournament from the inside to uncover the security breach that allowed Emika to glitch into the game.
 What she uncovers is beyond her wildest dreams and may put her in danger.

 This book goes super in depth into hacking and computer science methodologies.
 The world of hacking is an exciting one and Amika’s skills were impressive.
 Not to mention that her quick wit and intelligence made her a super badass MC.